-Do you stock baking soda in your pantry, but don’t know how to use it for more than an occasional recipe or making kids’ volcano science projects?
+Do you stock baking soda or bicarbonate of soda in your pantry, but don't know how to use it for more than an occasional recipe or making kids' volcano science projects?
 Here are 50+ uses for baking soda to help you around your home!

 When I'm cleaning, I tend to reach for something homemade, rather than a store-bought cleaner as often as I can.
 Not only am I using less harmful chemicals, not using as much throwaway plastics, I'm also saving money.

 Is Bicarbonate of Soda and Baking Soda the Same?

 They are actually the same thing!
 While baking soda is generally the American name, much of the world uses bicarbonate of soda, though baking soda is becoming more widely used.

 Baking soda is one of those basic pantry staple items that I allowed to languish in the back corner of my pantry for far too many years before I learned of all of the magical ways I could use it in my home.

 While there are traditional uses for baking soda, such as Irish Soda bread, using a pinch to create fluffier scrambled eggs or science project volcanoes, there are SO many more uses for baking soda that make it well worth stocking in your pantry for all the ways it can make your life easier!

 - If you purchase baking soda in the small cardboard containers, put them into a zipper-top bag for extending their shelf life.